shon-otmazgin/rnn_birnn/README.acceptor.txt

 Running RNN acceptor:

-python experiment.py
+ - python experiment.py

-Assumption:
+Assumptions:
-Below file must be in the same folder as experiment.py:
+1. gen_examples.py is on the same directory as experiment.py

-train_pos
-train_neg
-test_pos
-test_neg